masa-finance/masa-oracle/docs/MASAPROTOCOL.md

 3. **Governance and Community Building**: With the comprehensive view that Masa provides, platforms can foster stronger communities.
 They can understand user needs better, drive engagement, and even facilitate governance mechanisms that are truly representative of the community's desires.

-4. **Decentralized Identity Verification**: With Masa Oracle, platforms can seamlessly verify a user's identity without compromising on their privacy.
+4. **Decentralized Identity Verification**: With Masa Protocol, platforms can seamlessly verify a user's identity without compromising on their privacy.
 From simple sign-ins to complex identity checks, Masa streamlines the process.

 ## Conclusion